Home > Articles > Raising Literacy Part 6:

 III English language has large percent of spelling-pronunciation mismatches.

-Part 6 of a series on raising literacy by William Lauritzen.
+Part 6 of a series on raising literacy by Bill Lauritzen.
 He holds a master’s degree in Industrial Psychology/Ergonomics and has studied education for over 15 years.
-He can be reached via his internet site: Earth360.com